3dim-computational-imaging/3dim-website/content/talks/willomitzer-2023-singleshotSWH/index.md

 # Talk Weights (used for order on different pages)
 landing_weight: 8
+swh_weight: 5

+# Talk Tags (used for categorization into projects)
+tags: ["Synthetic Wavelength Holography"]

 # Authors
 # Format: A YAML List of Author Names